KLunos/IT-Portfolio/README.md

 *This displays the physical layout of my home network, including the ISP demarc, firewall/router, switches, access points, and where my home lab resides.
 This demonstrates my understanding of hardware placement, cabling, and how choices affect performance, reliability, and scalability.*

 ### Logical Topology
+  - The digital map of my home network, with a detailed version of my home lab in the middle.
 <a href="./LogicalTopology.png">
   <img src="./LogicalTopology.png" width="750" />
 </a>